Saturn's largest moon likely has an underground ocean

-CAPE CANAVERAL, Florida (Reuters) - NASA’s Cassini spacecraft has found strong evidence for an ocean of water beneath the frozen crust of Saturn’s largest moon Titan, scientists said Thursday.
+CAPE CANAVERAL, Fla.
+June 28 (Reuters) - NASA’s Cassini spacecraft has found strong evidence for an ocean of water beneath the frozen crust of Saturn’s largest moon Titan, scientists said Thursday.

 The finding propels Titan into a short list of places including Jupiter’s moon Europa and Saturn’s smaller moon Enceladus suspected of harboring underground seas.